NationalSecurityAgency/SIMP/README.rst

 Please get the most up-to-date information from the `SIMP Project`_ website.

-This site will be updated to reflect the latest releases for those that want a single subscription source but all artifact information will be found on the main project website.
+This site will be updated to reflect the latest releases for those that want a single notification source but all artifact information will be found on the main project website.

 Disclaimer